bcmichael/RNMR-Docs/docs/command/full_command.md

 Once the copy operation has been completed, `CPY` updates the current read record pointer to dst.
 Afterwards, `PTRA` will display the number of the record which received the copy of src.
 If dst was zero or omitted, `CPY` displays the destination record number as an informational message.
+## CPYMAC
+Copy macro

+Category: Macro

+Format: `CPYMAC` name1 name2

+Defaults: temp temp

+Description
+`CPYMAC` copies the contents of macro name1 into a new macro name2.
 ## CRS
 Set cursor positions